 "Today, I no longer need anyone to tell me which is the book of the sick child." said Awa.
 "Thanks to literacy, I participate now in various meetings in my community and I no longer hesitate to speak in the presence of men."

 Our partners in Burkina Faso

-European Commission, Jersey Overseas Aid Commission, UN Women and CIDA support our work with rural civil society, pastoralist communities and our food sovereignty programme.
+European Commission, Jersey Overseas Aid Commission, Guernsey Overseas Aid Commission, UN Women and CIDA support our work with rural civil society, pastoralist communities and our food sovereignty programme.
 Our main local partners are: la Confédération Paysanne du Faso, la Fédération nationale des Organisations paysannes, le Secrétariat permanent des ONG (SPONG,) la Fédération nationale des éleveurs Burkina (FEB), l'Union Nationale des Mini-laiteries et Producteurs de Lait local (UMPL), SEDELAN (Société Nationale d'éditions en langues nationales), l'Association pour la Recherche et la Formation en Agro-Ecologie (ARFA), l'Association pour la Protection de la Nature (APN) et l'Association pour le Renforcement des Capacités des Organisations Paysannes (ARCOP).